yonggqiii/it5100a-notes/src/about.md

 ## License
 All rights to this project are reserved by the author.
 Unauthorized reproduction, distribution, or modification of this project, in whole or in part, is strictly prohibited without prior written permission.
 The author reserves the right to modify or change the licensing terms at any time and without prior notice.
 For inquiries regarding licensing or usage, please contact the author.

+Logos and other external assets used in this project do not belong to the author.

 ## Contact
 Author: Foo Yong Qi - yongqi@nus.edu.sg